MinecraftForge/MinecraftForge/install/README-MinecraftForge.txt

 Requirements:
-  You must ahve a JDK installed and accessible, there is a big in java 1.6_21 that causes compile errors, just update your jdk to fix them.
+  You must ahve a JDK installed and accessible, there is a bug in java 1.6_21 that causes compile errors, just update your jdk to fix them.

 For Mac users: